bldl/array-grouping-impl-tutorial/Modules/Module 7/Module7.md

 # **7.3** The Map Object

-The second part of this proposal is a very similar function `groupBy` titled `groupByToMap`.
+The second part of this proposal is a very similar function `groupBy` titled `groupByMap`.
 The functionality of this function is extremely similar to `groupBy` with the exception that it returns a Map.

 The biggest differences between a Map and an Object are:
 - In a regular Object, the key field can only be one of the following [integer, string, symbol].
 However, a Map can have any data-type as key.
 - A Map preserves the order elements were placed, while an Object does not.

-Since a Map functions so similarly to an object, the biggest difference between the implementation of `groupBy` and `groupByToMap` is initiating the data-structure.
+Since a Map functions so similarly to an object, the biggest difference between the implementation of `groupBy` and `groupByMap` is initiating the data-structure.

 Since Monkey Patching is just as much a problem for Map as for an Object, the built-in constructor has to be acquired to ensure no "user-space" object is used.